xfsnow/xfsnow.github.io/en/20120708_Eclipse_Spket_ExtJs.md

 Category: __Frontend__

-Introduction: This article introduces how to install the Spket plugin in Eclipse and configure it to support code completion for ExtJs4.1 and jQuery.
+Summary: This article introduces how to install the Spket plugin in Eclipse and configure it to support code completion for ExtJs4.1 and jQuery.
 Through detailed step-by-step instructions, it helps developers improve JavaScript development efficiency.

 Original link: [https://snowpeak.blog.csdn.net/article/details/7727874](https://snowpeak.blog.csdn.net/article/details/7727874)